Jeffrey-Sarnoff/ArbFloats.jl/README.md

 #####Transparent Numeration

-An `ArbFloat` is a number concept that, when viewed, looks just like an extended precision floating point value;
+A `Transparent Float` is a number concept, an apperceptual framing of value from which clarity obtains as immediacy and the the qualitatively utilitarian obtains as conveyable.

-when mapped through mathematical functions, is operated upon as an extended precision floating point interval.
+An `ArbFloat`, when viewed, looks just like an extended precision floating point value; yet when mapped through mathematical functions, transforms as an extended precision floating point interval.
+The specifics of each aspect evince a joint semiotic; the interdependence is directed rather than reflexive.
+Manners of expression become a confluence, wherewith the expressive manner.

 An `ArbFloat` is a transparent value, neither misleading nor leading, with an invariant intrisic semantic context.

 ####About Arb